kirbx01/Hardware-Atlas/projects/README.md

 | [Simulation](https://github.com/kirbx01/Hardware-Atlas/blob/main/resources/simulation.md) | Simulating a circuit before you build it |
 | [GATE](https://github.com/kirbx01/Hardware-Atlas/blob/main/resources/gate.md) | Connecting hands-on projects to GATE-level theory |

-This page points toward these resources.
-It does not duplicate them.

 ## Choosing your own path